 Even in lean years and time of great trials, we all have much to be thankful for.
+Yes, even in 2020!
 We have been through much trial and tribulation in our own lives, as most of you, dear reader.
 Remember, God bids us in the Good Book, "In everything give thanks, for this is the will of God in Jesus Christ concerning you."
 I Thessalonians 5:18.

 There are plenty of poems expressing a humorous part of Thanksgiving and about turkeys that got away.
 However, we wanted to look more at cultivating hearts of gratitude.
 We wanted to do as the Pilgrims had done and help our families look pass the vicissitudes and difficulties of life and really focus on the blessings we receive, both great and small.

 Thanksgiving has also held a special meaning in my family, as my father was born on Thanksgiving Day.
 This was the last Thursday in November, in 1923.
 The holiday was changed to the fourth Thursday in November by Franklin D. Roosevelt, during the Great Depression.
-On the day my father was born, the men in the family went hunting.
+On the day my father was born, the men in his extended family, in Kentucky, were hunting.
 It was a day or sadness and gladness.
 The previous year, two of my grandfather's older brothers had died in an epidemic in Mississippi and these brothers were sorely missed.
-Yet, this day was a day of gladness, for after the women had gathered and prepared the meal from the food brought in from hunting and all had eaten dinner, my grandmother went into labor and my father was born.
+Yet, this day was a day of gladness.
+After the men had brought back the game they ad hunt, the women had gathered and prepared the meal.
+Then after all had eaten dinner, my grandmother went into labor and my father was born.

 Start a new family tradition!
-Celebrate Thanksgiving all month long, by adding to your thoughts and prayers of Thanksgiving, "Acts of Thanksliving," with A Classic Thanksgiving Devotional.
+Celebrate an American Thanksgiving all month long, by adding to your thoughts and prayers of Thanksgiving, "Acts of Thanksliving," with A Classic American Thanksgiving Devotional.
 Each day we have included an "Acts of Thanksliving" activity.
 These are simple and sweet activities that help us not just give thanks, but live thanks.

 We wanted to include some of the Presidential Thanksgiving proclamations, to help us feel the history of our nation in respect to this annual day of fasting and prayers of gratitude.
 American Presidents have issued more Thanksgiving proclamations than we have days in November.
-So we chose to include landmark Presidential proclamations.
+So, we chose to include landmark Presidential proclamations.
 Yet, we needed to begin with the Pilgrims' proclamation and of course the very first Presidential Thanksgiving proclamation.
 We also included proclamations after calamities, at the end of major wars, our nation's centennial years, at turns of centuries, and the proclamation during our nation's grieving.
 We included the proclamation John F. Kennedy signed in early November 1963.
-He was assassinated the week before Thanksgiving and instead of reading this proclamation, we had just buried our president.
+He was assassinated the week before Thanksgiving.
+Instead of reading this proclamation, our nation was mourning and we had just buried our president.

-What is A Classical Thanksgiving Devotional?
+What is A Classic American Thanksgiving Devotional?